Reuben Singh

+living wage, frequently paying minimum wage depending on age bracket.

 Education

-Singh studied English, Business Studies, Politics and General Studies A-levels after doing his GCSEs.
+Singh studied English, business studies, politics and general studies A-levels after doing his GCSEs.

 In 2004, he received an honorary doctorate from Guru Nanak Dev University for his contribution to entrepreneurship.

 Career

 Reuben Singh was born into a wealthy family who ran a large importing business, Sabco, and had business interests in Canada.
 They came to England in the 1970s and had a family home in Poynton, a village in Cheshire.

 His first business, Miss Attitude, was a retail chain which sold girls' accessories and opened in 1995 in the Manchester Arndale Centre.
 Within a few years, there were more than 100 Miss Attitude shops across the UK.
 He sold the business in 1999 for an undisclosed price while at university.
 Reports in the British press initially suggested a sum that ranged wildly between £1 and £22m.
 Due to the deal being subject to a confidentiality agreement, the actual sum remains unknown.